 The story of the Greek deportation is not yet generally known.
 Quietly and gradually the same treatment is being meted out to the Greeks as to the Armenians.
 Although closely guarded, certain echoes of these horrors come out from time to time.
 There were some two to three million Greeks in Asia Minor at the outbreak of the war in 1914, subject to Turkish rule.
 According to the latest reliable and authorative accounts some seven to eight hundred thousand have been deported, mainly from the coast regions into the interior of Asia Minor.
 Along with the Armenians most of the Greeks of the Marmora regions and Thrace have been deported on the pretext that they gave information to the enemy.
-Along the Aegean Coast Aivalik stands out as the worst sufferer.
-According to one report some 70,000 Greeks there have been deported toward Konia and beyond.
+Along the Aegean Coast Ayvalik stands out as the worst sufferer.
+According to one report some 70,000 Greeks there have been deported toward Konia [Konya] and beyond.
 At least 7,000 have been slaughtered.
-The Greek Bishop of Aivalik committed suicide in despair.3
+The Greek Bishop of Ayvalik committed suicide in despair.3

 The remainder of Jackson's statement can be viewed here.